xuhongzuo/DeepOD/README.rst

    :alt: downloads

 **DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate data.
-DeepOD provides unified low-code implementation of different detection models based on PyTorch.
+DeepOD provides unified implementation of different detection models based on PyTorch.

 DeepOD includes ten popular deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.